lonnieezell/forum-example/_docs/users.md

 ### How is this working

 When a user deletes their account, it is soft-deleted.
-Along with it, all user's posts, replies to her/his posts and created discussions are deleted in the same way.
+Along with it, all user's posts, and created discussions are deleted in the same way.

+If there are any replies to a user's posts (other than discussions of which he or she is the author) we leave them in the database, but with the date in the `marked_as_deleted` field, so we can preserve the structure of the discussion and distinguish which post should be given special treatment when we display the thread.

 We give user 7 days to change her/his mind.
 This is configurable via `Config\Forum::accountDeleteAfter` variable.